 Be careful time!
-Not only do you not want to burn your hand testing the temperature, you don’t want to ruin a very expensive steak by cooking it too long at these levels.
-You get these temperatures when the coals are either still stacked in a pyramid or just dumped from a grilling chimney before you spread them out.
+Not only do you not want to burn your hand testing the temperature, but you also don’t want to ruin a very expensive steak by cooking it too long at these levels.
+You get these temperatures when the coals are either stacked in a pyramid or dumped from a grilling chimney before you spread them out.

 Great for making quick grill marks before moving to a cooler part of the grill or searing just the outside of a tuna steak.